particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 {{note op="start" type="cellular"}}
-Cellular devices (Boron, B Series SoM, Tracker SoM, Electron, E Series) do not support TCPServer.
+Cellular devices (Boron, B-Series SoM, Tracker SoM, Electron, E-Series) do not support TCPServer.
 The cellular modem does not support it, and also the mobile carriers do not support it.
 You can only make outgoing TCP connections (TCPClient) on cellular devices.
 {{note op="end"}}

 ---